 - Over 400,000 square feet of parking

 - supporting entertainment and retail areas.

-This initial portion, called Casino of the Earth, pays respect to Indian lore with the rustic wood, tent canvas, four-seasons coloring, and natural design themes of Native America.
+This initial portion, called Casino of the Earth, respects Indian lore with the rustic wood, tent canvas, four-season coloring, and natural design themes of Native America.

 On the first day, patrons overwhelmed the $305 million Casino of the Earth, and talk of expansion soon followed.
 But, there was a dire need for hotels in the area.
 There were only 20+ hotels in Southeastern Connecticut, compared to over 70 today.